seunghk1206/seunghk1206/README.md

 ### 6-Manhattan-FullStack-Development
 ```
-6-Manhattan-FullStack-Development, once named "Python Enhanced," was
+6-Manhattan-FullStack-Development, once named "Python Enhanced,"
-my first CNN project!
-It gives an idea of how the data processing
+was my first CNN project!
+It gives an idea of how the data-
-and deep learning using CNN works.
+processing and deep learning using CNN works.
 ```

 ### codingAcademy